-Trout Lake Station has year round housing for 29 researchers with an additional 10 beds available in the summer.
-In addition, the Frost House has 8 beds that can be reserved by senior researchers and can accommodate small informal meetings.
-Trout Lake Station offers opportunities for long or short term research, Laboratory facilities, 1 large and 2 small conference spaces, and classroom fieldtrips.
+Trout Lake Station has year round housing for 37 researchers with an additional 10 beds available in the summer, 8 beds, located in the Frost House, are reserved for senior researchers and can accommodate small informal meetings.
 The TLS User Guide provides detailed information about staying on station.

 What you need to know